open-contracting/deploy/docs/use/databases.rst

 Improve slow queries
 --------------------

-If a query is slow (more than 1 minute), it most likely is not using an appropriate index for its ``JOIN`` and ``WHERE`` clauses.
+If a query is slow (more than 1 minute), it most likely is not using an index for its ``JOIN`` and ``WHERE`` clauses.
 In practice, using indexes can decrease the running time from hours/days to seconds.

 .. tip::